Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-for any element $g$ of $G$.
-Let us consider the particular case in which $\Omega$ is either the gauge field strength tensor $F$ or the curvature $R$.
-In this case any invariant polynomial $P(\Omega)$ satisfies the following properties: \begin{itemize} \item{$P(\Omega)$ is a closed form, i.e., $dP(\Omega)=0$.} \item{The integrals of $P(\Omega)$ are topological invariants.} \end{itemize} To prove these two properties it is enough to consider monomials of the form $P_{m}(\Omega)=tr(\Omega^{m})$ since these are the building blocks of any invariant polynomial.
-It is straighforward to show that $dP(\Omega)=0$.
+\end{itemize} To prove these two properties it is enough to look at monomials of the form~$P_{m}(\Omega)\equiv {\rm tr\,}(\Omega^{m})$, since these are the building blocks of any other invariant polynomial.
+It is straightforward to show that~$P_{m}(\Omega)$ is closed.